Effects of Poor Sleep on Our Lives

 Without enough quality sleep, your brain reduces the production of leptin and increases ghrelin.

-This explains why people tend to crave a sugary/fatty snack later in the evenings and why it’s easier to have a healthy breakfast than a healthy dinner.
+This explains why people tend to crave a sugary or fatty snack later in the evenings and why it’s easier to have a healthy breakfast than a healthy dinner.

 Poor sleep also makes your body release more insulin after you eat.
 High insulin levels cause your body to store more energy as body fat and can lead to developing diabetes down the line.